IMAGE GALLERY

 Event Speakers include Erik Ager, State Representative for Buncombe County; John Ager, Former Representative, NC House; Kevin King, Executive Director of Mennonite Disaster Service; and Pamela Prince-Eason, President and CEO of Women’s Business Enterprise National Council (WBENC).

 This event is free and open to the public.
 Light refreshments will be served.
 The event is sponsored by WBENC.
+The book will be available for purchase and signing.

 February 15th at 8:30 AM MST: